-- your invention is new and there is a possibility to get a patent over it.
+- your invention is new, and there is a possibility of getting a patent over it.

 Free Prior Art Search Resources

-For an inventor who is (often) not skilled to conduct a prior art search it can be quite challenging to do so.
-Although there are many free resources for patent or prior art searching available, most of them do not understand natural language queries.
+It can be pretty challenging for an inventor who is (often) not skilled to conduct a prior art search.
+Although many free resources for patent or prior art searching are available, most do not understand natural language queries.
 To name a few:

-Besides that many times companies use deceptive language in patents to hide their IP activity from competitors.
-That makes it further difficult to find the relevant prior art.
+Besides, companies often use deceptive language in patents to hide their I.P. activity from competitors.
+That makes it further challenging to find the relevant prior art.